aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/08_cpsearch.md

 CPREPORT (such as MOLMOTIF, BURST, etc.), the atoms and critical points in the output file are in the same order as in critic2's complete critical point list.

+Critic2 can also write the structure and critical point information for the reference field to a JavaScript Object Notation (JSON) file by indicating a file with extension `.json`.
+The generated JSON file contains the system geometry, the field details, and essentialy the same information as in the SHORT, LONG, and VERYLONG reports.

 The optional GRAPH keyword can be used in combination with any of the file formats mentioned above.
 When GRAPH is used, the bond paths are